-A 4-cylinder car can pull a jet ski on a trailer, depending on the horsepower and towing capacity.
+A 4-cylinder car can pull them on a trailer, depending on the horsepower and towing capacity.

 Can A Hatchback Pull A Jet Ski And Trailer?

-You’ll be able to pull a jet ski on a trailer with a hatchback, but you must follow our 1/3 rule as talked about at the start of this post.
+You’ll be able to pull them on a trailer with a hatchback, but you must follow our 1/3 rule, as talked about at the start of this post.